Getting Started with CodeBull

 Installation

-Search for "CodeBull" in the VS Code Marketplace and click Install.
-Ensure you have a Go project open.
+- Search for "CodeBull" in the VS Code Marketplace and click Install.

 import (